PasanMadhuranga/100-Days-of-Code/22 Pong Game/README.md

 ## Contributing
 Contributions to improve the game are welcome.
 Ideas include adding a winning condition, creating a single-player mode against a computer opponent, or introducing additional game mechanics.
 Please ensure your code is well-documented and tested.

-This project is freely available for all to use and is distributed under the [MIT License](https://choosealicense.com/licenses/mit/).

----

-This README provides all the necessary information for understanding, installing, and playing the "Pong Game".
-Note that the path to the screenshot in the README will need to be updated to the actual file path where the image is stored.